wanghaisheng/responsive-landing-page-starter/content/blog/en/build-a-birthday-congratulations-time-capsule-with-go.md

 outdated: false
 replacement_url: ""
 ---
-# Building a Birthday Time Capsule With Go

 ## Intro

 With the pandemic, we've at times been forced into virtual interactions with our family and friends.
 But even with a pandemic going on, our lives have continued.
-Please are still getting married; birthdays still come around once a year for everyone.
+People are still getting married; birthdays still come around once a year for everyone.

 So when my birthday came around, it also reminded me of something my grandmother used to do every year.
 She'd call me first thing in the morning and sing happy birthday down the phone to me.

 This memory triggered an idea in my head to create a birthday time capsule where all of your friends and family call a number.
-When they call, they could leave their well-wishes as a voice recording, which, when a predetermined date and time comes around, the birthday person will receive a call and hear all of the well-wishes recordings.
+When they call, they can leave their well-wishes as a voice recording.
+Then, you would receive a call and hear all of the well-wishing recordings at a predetermined date and time.

 ## Prerequisites

-In order to complete this tutorial you will need:
+To complete this tutorial you will need:

 * [Go](https://golang.org/)
 * [Ngrok](https://ngrok.com/)